LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

   options.add_argument("--disable-setuid-sandbox")
 ```

-### 1.2 Login on the website and navigate to Exam Results
+### 1.2 Login on the Website and Navigate to Exam Results
 ```python
   driver = webdriver.Chrome("...path to you chromedriver.exe...", options=options)#